BrightID/BrightID/README.md

 Users not on the whitelist can still benefit from using the network, but they're excluded from certain priveliges such as running a node.

 ### Running a node
 Anyone on the whitelist can run a node.
-They should have a computer that can stay connected to the internet for at least 8 hours a day.
+They should have a computer that can stay connected to the internet.
 The software is installed using a simple installer.
 Network and hardware requirements are typical of those of a home computer.

 Running a node is very valuable because it allows more users to join the network; a new user must already know someone who's running a node.